 This report examines how group roles and instructional practices shaped student participation in an inquiry-oriented undergraduate mathematics course.
 Using classroom video with thematic analysis and equity analytics, findings indicate alignment with the four pillars of Inquiry-Based Mathematics Education (IBME).
 The role responsible for reporting to the class (called reporter) most clearly influenced participation, while other roles were taken up more fluidly as students responded to the needs of the group’s mathematical exploration.
 The results suggest that IBME design fosters collaborative learning while also highlighting opportunities for future research on how group roles and instructional practices can be refined to support equitable participation.

-@inproceedings{qiu2026RUME_EQUIP,author={Qiu, R. N.},title={Exploring the relationship between group roles and participation patterns in an inquiry-based mathematics course},booktitle={Proceedings of the 28th Annual Conference on Research in Undergraduate Mathematics Education},year={2026},note={in press},address={Alexandria, VA},publisher={SIGMAA on RUME},organization={Virginia Tech},keywords={Group roles, Equity QUantified in Participation, Inquiry-Based Mathematics Education},apasort={Qiu|0|2026|Exploring the relationship between group roles and participation patterns},}
+@inproceedings{qiu2026RUME_EQUIP,author={Qiu, R. N.},title={Exploring the relationship between group roles and participation patterns in an inquiry-based mathematics course},booktitle={Proceedings of the 28th Annual Conference on Research in Undergraduate Mathematics Education},editor={Adiredja, A. P. and Katz, B. P. and Melhuish, K. and Gallagher, K.},pages={100--108},publisher={Virginia Tech},year={2026},keywords={Group roles, Equity QUantified in Participation, Inquiry-Based Mathematics Education},apasort={Qiu|1|2026|Exploring the relationship between group roles and participation patterns},}

-Rasmussen, C., Qiu, R. N., Carney, D., Ponce, M., Fortune, N., Jacome, N. & Stewart, M. (in press)
+Rasmussen, C., Qiu, R. N., Carney, D., Ponce, M., Fortune, N., Jacome, N. & Stewart, M. (2026)

 Making upper division math courses more relevant for prospective teachers